what is the

 The Living Wage is an independently calculated hourly wage which reflects the cost of living in London

 The Living Wage is significantly higher than the Government’s statutory Minimum Wage, which was rebadged as the ‘national living wage’ in April 2016.
 The Government’s current statutory minimum is £7.83 per hour for those who are 25 or over.
-This is welcome news to many on low pay but it only goes part of the way to solving the problem of low pay – workers in London need a real Living Wage.

 Why the Living Wage is good for business